 - Use the same primary keyword in both posts

-The second method I use, for topics that get frequent mentions, are tags.
+The second method I use for topics is tags that get frequent mentions.

 - My post with the highest number of links on a topic will most likely rank well

 - My tag page which leads to further posts on the topic will form the secondary listing